+Organizational Readiness Score

+Stakeholder Analysis 1.90

+Vested Knowledge Base 1.50

+Champions 3.70

+Organizational Alignment 2.20

-Organizational Readiness Stakeholder Analysis Vested Knowledge Base Champions Organizational Alignment Dynamic Mandate or Guardrails Score 1.90 1.50 3.70 2.20 3.00
+Dynamic Mandate or Guardrails 3.00

-Total Score 12.30
+• Total Score 12.30

 Score Key Score Total Score

 Not Ready ≤ 2 ≤ 10

 Needs Work > 2 < 3.5 > 10 < 17.5

 Ready for Vested ≥ 3.5 ≥ 17.5

-Dynamic Mandate or Guardrails Successful agreements require formal endorsement from corr should clearly understand any formal boundaries (guardrails) agreements.
-This formal review will ensure a no-surprises pol There is an informal understanding by each party of their outs However, the parties have not shared these guardrails and co have a review process is in place that includes some key Stal typically these checkpoints are related to "pricing." for conducting external licy. side limits for the agreer ome to a joint agreemen business nent. t.
+Dynamic Mandate or Guardrails 3.00

+Successful agreements require formal endorsement from corporate authorities.
+The parties

+should clearly understand any formal boundaries (guardrails) for conducting external business agreements.
+This formal review will ensure a no-surprises policy.

+There is an informal understanding by each party of their outside limits for the agreement.

+However, the parties have not shared these guardrails and come to a joint agreement.
 You

+have a review process is in place that includes some key Stake typically these checkpoints are related to "pricing." enoiders and authoritie es, but